 Why is this cookie tracking change so important to marketers?

 Google’s Chrome browser had stood as one of the few browsers which no longer automatically block third party cookies by default.
-Mozilla’s Firefox had it set as automatic from 2013, Microsoft announced changes to its Internet Explorer around the same time, and Apple updated Safari last year to do the same.
+Mozilla’s Firefox had it set as automatic from 2013, Microsoft announced changes to its Internet Explorer around the same time, for Do-Not-Track settings and updated Edge in 2020 to allow users to block both first and third party cookies in the settings.
+Apple updated Safari last year to do the same.

 Privacy & security